Welcome to the whimsical world of Independent Puppy!

 Where to find Independent Puppy

-Right now, Independent Puppy is a fledgling—but bold!—Maine-coast caper, so most stockists are in the Pine Tree State, but we have a few in Massachusetts, Rhode Island, North Carolina, Connecticut, and Michigan!
+Right now, Independent Puppy is a fledgling—but bold!—Maine-coast caper, so most stockists are in the Pine Tree State, but we have a few in Massachusetts, Rhode Island, North Carolina, Connecticut, New Jersey, California, and Michigan!

 Maine